-- (vi) Where business of a company has been or is being carried on fora fraudulent or unlawful purpose [Section 206]; - (vii) Furnishing false statements, mutilation, destruction of documents [Section 229]; - (viii)Application for removal of name with an intent to defraud creditors [Section 251]; - (ix) Fraudulent conduct of business [Section 339]; - (x) Making a false statement [Section 448]; - (xi) Intentionally giving false evidence [Section 449].
+- (vii) Furnishing false statements, mutilation, destruction of documents (section 229); - (viii)Application for removal of name with an intent to defraud creditors (section 251);48 - (ix) Fraudulent conduct of business (section 339);49 - (x) Making a false statement (section 448); and - (xi) Intentionally giving false evidence (section 449).

-Furthermore, the criminal intent of a corporation can be derived from the persons who guide the business of the company such as the managing director, the board of directors, or any other person who has been authorised by the company to take decisions on behalf of the company.
+Furthermore, the criminal intent of a corporate entity can be derived from the persons who guide the business of the company such as the managing director, the board of directors, or any other person who has been authorised by the company to take decisions on behalf of the company.